ucam-department-of-psychiatry/crate/crate_anon/docs/source/to_do.rst

 - BENCHMARK name blacklisting (with forenames + surnames – English words –
   eponyms): speed, precision, recall.
 Share results with MB.

+- CHECK clinician views are easy and work OK:
+  ``crate_anon.crateweb.research.views.all_text_from_pid``;
+  ``crate_anon.crateweb.research.views.ridlookup``.

-- Should privileged clinical queries be in any way integrated with CRATE?
+  - Rationale: Should privileged clinical queries be in any way integrated with CRATE?
 Advantages would include allowing the receiving user to run the query themselves without RDBM intervention and RDBM-to-recipient data transfer considerations, while ensuring the receiving user doesn’t have unrestricted access (e.g. via SQL Server Management Studio).
 Plus there may be a UI advantage.
 Implementation would be by letting that query use the privileged connection (see get_executed_researchdb_cursor; see also DJANGO_DEFAULT_CONNECTION constant, currently unused).

 - restrict anonymiser to specific patient IDs (for subset generation +/- custom pseudonym)